lvlvllvlvllvlvl/RePoE/RePoE/docs/gems.md

   If not specified, this skill does not summon minions.
 These are also used for determining whether a support gem can support this skill.
 - `weapon_restrictions`: If the array is not empty, this attack skill is restricted to the weapon classes in the array.
-The values are ids in `ItemClasses.dat`.
+The values are ids in `ItemClasses.dat64`.

 #### Information for support gems